GiannisKarakousis/auth-system/README.md

 • Security: Implements security measures such as account locking after multiple failed login attempts and password hashing.
 • MySQL Database: Stores user and role information in a MySQL database.

+## Technologies Used

+• Spring Boot: Framework for building the backend API.
+• Spring Security: Provides authentication and authorization mechanisms.
+• Spring Data JPA: For database access using Hibernate ORM.
+• MySQL: Database to store user and role information.
+• JWT (JSON Web Token): For secure token-based authentication.
+• ModelMapper: For converting between different DTOs and entities.
+• Maven: Build and dependency management.

 ## API Endpoints

 ### 1. User Registration